ServerContainers/netatalk/README.md

+# netatalk - (servercontainers/netatalk) [x86 + arm]
+netatalk - freshly complied from official stable releases on debian:buster

+* 2020-10-15
+    * complete rework and multi arch builds

-# Info
+## Info

-this repository was deprecated in the past.
-I reenabled it because samba has some troubles with timemachine backups.
 So for TimeMachine I can recommend using this container.
 If you want simple filesharing I'd recommend samba, webdav or other stuff.

 Apple announced to deprecate afp and move to samba.

-# netatalk - (servercontainers/netatalk) [x86 + arm]
-netatalk - freshly complied from official stable releases on debian:buster

 # Source Code
 Check the following link for a new version: https://sourceforge.net/projects/netatalk/files/netatalk